SVDFormer: Complementing Point Cloud via Self-view Augmentation and Self-structure Dual-generator: Detailed Settings

 \textbf{\textbf{Usage of attention}.} In our method, the self-attention layer is used to generate $P_c$ in SVFNet and decode $F_Q$ and $F_H$ in SDG.
 We also use a cross-attention layer to find the geometric similarity.
 In our experiments, we implement the self-attention module and the cross-attention module following the same transformer architecture~\cite{vaswani2017attention}.
 The point-wise features are regarded as sequence data.
 The calculation procedure is illustrated in Figure~\ref{fig:attn}.
 Given the input feature $F_{in}=\{f_i\}^{N_{l-1}}_{i=1}$, the output feature matrix $Z=\{z_i\}^{N_{l-1}}_{i=1}$ is calculated as :

 \textbf{\textbf{Experiment and training settings}.} The network is implemented using PyTorch~\cite{paszke2019pytorch} and trained with the Adam optimizer~\cite{kingma2014adam} on NVIDIA 3090 GPUs.

-PCN contains shapes from 8 categories in ShapeNet~\cite{chang2015shapenet}.
-The ground-truth complete point cloud has 16,384 points and the partial input has 2,048 points.
 For training on the PCN dataset~\cite{yuan2018pcn}, the initial learning rate is set to 0.0001 and decayed by 0.7 for every 40 epochs.
 The batch size is set to 12.
 It takes 400 epochs for convergence.
 Since the point coordinates in PCN are normalized to [-0.5, 0.5], the depth maps are projected at a distance of 0.7 in order to observe the whole shape.
 To ensure that the input point cloud contains exactly 2048 points, we take a subset for point clouds with more than 2048 points and randomly duplicate points for those with less than 2048 points.

-ShapeNet-55~\cite{yu2021pointr} is also created based on ShapeNet~\cite{chang2015shapenet} and contains shapes from 55 categories.
-The ground-truth point cloud has 8,192 points and the partial input has 2,048 points.
-ShapeNet-34 is used for evaluation of performance on 21 novel categories which are unseen during training.
-For training on ShapeNet-55~\cite{yu2021pointr}, the number of missing points is randomly selected from 2048 to 6192.
+For training on ShapeNet-55/34~\cite{yu2021pointr}, the number of missing points is randomly selected from 2048 to 6192.
 The initial learning rate is set to 0.0001 and decayed by 0.98 for every 2 epochs.
 The batch size is set to 16.
 It takes 300 epochs for convergence.
 The point coordinates in ShapeNet-55 are normalized to [-1.0, 1.0].
 Therefore, $D$ are projected at a distance of 1.5.
 Following \cite{xiang2021snowflakenet,zhou2022seedformer}, We use a partial matching strategy, which includes setting a larger resolution for $P_{0}$ and adding a partial matching loss~\cite{wen2021cycle4completion}.